dmbarbour/glas/glas-src/language-g0/README.md

         Word:  WFrag('-'WFrag)*
         HWord: Word('/'Word)*

-In context of a g0 module, a word will have exactly one definition.
-That is, a word cannot be defined twice or be defined after use.
-However, words implicitly imported via 'open' may be overridden before first used.
+In context of a single g0 file, each word has exactly one definition, and must be defined before use.

 ## Imports

 Imports provide convenient access to the module system.
-A design goal is that definition and provenance of every word must be unambiguous at g0 file scope.

 * **open ModuleRef** - start with words defined in another module.
-The value of the referenced module must be a dictionary.
-Unused words from this module may be overridden by later imports or definitions.
+Assumes compiled value of referenced module is a dictionary.
+It is possible to override words imported via 'open' before their first use within a file.
-* **from ModuleRef import ImportList** - add selected words from a module into the local namespace.
-The import list has form 'x, y as foo-y, z' - a comma separated list of words with optional 'as' clauses for local renaming.
-It is an error if any word in the import list is undefined.
+* **from ModuleRef import ImportList** - add selected words from another module into the local namespace.
+Assumes compiled value of referenced module is a dictionary.
+Fails if any words from import list are undefined.
-* **import ModuleRef as Word** - import value of any module as a 'data' word.
-Mostly intended for hierarchical definitions, e.g. after 'import math as m' we can use 'm/sqrt'.
-The 'as' clause is required in this case.
+* **import ModuleRef as Word** - import the compiled value of the referenced module as data.
+This is primarily intended for use with hierarchical definitions, e.g. 'import math as m' then later call 'm/sqrt'.
+However, this can also be convenient for import of arbitrary data.

+If a module fails to load in the above import statements, compilation of the g0 module will fail.
+If more flexible handling of load failure is required, use compile-time 'load' effects.

 ### ModuleRef

 A ModuleRef may be one of:

-        Word            # load  global:"Word"
+        Word            # loads  global:"Word"
-        './'Word        # load  local:"Word"
+        './'Word        # loads  local:"Word"

-The g0 language cannot directly import modules whose names are not valid g0 words.
-Local and global module namespaces are entirely separate, no fallbacks or defaults.
-A failure to load a module will be a compile time error.
-In the rare case that more flexible behavior is required, compile-time evaluation can directly use 'load' effects.
+The g0 language can only conveniently reference modules whose names are valid g0 words.
+Use of compile-time 'load' effects don't have this naming constraint.

 ### ImportList

-An ImportList has the form:
+An ImportList applies to a dictionary and has the form:

         ImportWord = Word ('as' Word)?
         ImportList = ImportWord (',' ImportWord)*

-Each word in our import list must be found in the source dictionary, and is added to the current dictionary, optionally using a new name via the 'as' clause.
+Each word may optionally be renamed via the 'as' clause upon import; if elided, is equivalent to 'foo as foo'.
+It is an error to import a word that is not defined in the source dictionary.

 ## Embedded Data